kdknigga/aeroinfo/API.md

 * additional
 * runway_ends

 Yeah, runways don't have all that much interesting information.
-Most of the iteresting stuff is in runway_ends.
+Most of the interesting stuff is in runway_ends.

 ## How to query runway end information
 Now we have three required query string parameters: `airport`, `runway`, and `runway_end`.